JariBlom/dvs_corner_tracking/README.md

 source the required files:
 source ~/catkin_ws/devel/setup.bash

+Build the detector:
+catkin build corner_event_detector

-Build the detector and launch it: catkin build corner_event_detector roslaunch corner_event_detector bag.launch
+and launch it:
+roslaunch corner_event_detector bag.launch

 This allows you to run the corner tracker on a bag file in a second terminal using: